Intentional community: South Africa

 In 1991, Afrikaners in South Africa founded the controversial Afrikaner-only town of Orania, with the goal of creating a stronghold for the Afrikaner minority group, the Afrikaans language and the Afrikaner culture.
 By 2022, the population was 2,500.
 The town was experiencing rapid growth and the population had climbed by 55% from 2018.
-They favour a model of strict Afrikaner self-sufficiency and have their own currency, bank, local government and only employ Afrikaners.
+They favour a model of strict Afrikaner self-sufficiency and have their own currency, bank and local government, and only employ Afrikaners.

 United Kingdom

 A 19th century advocate and practitioner of communal living was the utopian socialist John Goodwyn Barmby, who founded a Communist Church before becoming a Unitarian minister.

 The Simon Community in London is an example of social cooperation, made to ease homelessness within London.
 It provides food and religion and is staffed by homeless people and volunteers.
 Mildly nomadic, they run street "cafés" which distribute food to their known members and to the general public.

 The Bruderhof has three locations in the UK.
 In Glandwr, near Crymych, Pembrokeshire, a co-op called Lammas Ecovillage focuses on planning and sustainable development.
 Granted planning permission by the Welsh Government in 2009, it has since created 9 holdings and is a central communal hub for its community.
 In Scotland, the Findhorn Foundation founded by Peter and Eileen Caddy and Dorothy Maclean in 1962 is prominent for its educational centre and experimental architectural community project based at The Park, in Moray, Scotland, near the village of Findhorn.

 The Findhorn Ecovillage community at The Park, Findhorn, a village in Moray, Scotland, and at Cluny Hill in Forres, now houses more than 400 people.

 Historic agricultural examples include the Diggers settlement on St George's Hill, Surrey during the English Civil War and the Clousden Hill Free Communist and Co-operative Colony near Newcastle upon Tyne during the 1890s.